orendain/DemeoMods/README.md

 - Class turn order starts as Bard, Guardian, Warlock, Sorcerer, Barbarian, Hunter and then Assassin
 - Hunter's Mark, Invisibility Potions, and Adamant Potions only last 2 for rounds instead of 3
 - Strength, Swiftness, and Magic stats can be increased up to 5 times with potions instead of 3
-- WarCry now ALSO blinds enemies
+- War Cry now also blinds enemies as well as panicking them
-- Howl of the Ancients now ALSO confuses enemies
+- Howl of the Ancients now also confuses enemies as well as weakening them
 - Torches last 20 rounds and placed Torches have 4 health instead of 15
 - Arly Owl's health is now 8 and movement is now 5
 - Arly Owl's panic shot now also Nets enemies so they can't move unless they use an ability to do so